VidyaGameMaka/GameBase_Godot4/README.md

 This will save your game's system data (GameMaster.gameData) as well as the current runtime player data (GameMaster.playerData)

 ## Load Game:
-GameMaster.rGameData is automatically loaded when the game starts, no action is required to load this.
+GameMaster.gameData is automatically loaded when the game starts, no action is required to load this.
-To load rPlayerData for the current slot.
+To load playerData for the current slot.
 Example for Slot #1:

 ```
 //Set the current slot to the one sent by the argument